yeasy/learning_pickleball/11_spin_en.md

 Consider using Spin in the following scenarios:

-* Serve: The opponent's judgment error is caused by topspin or side spin;
+* Serve: Use top spin or side spin to cause the opponent's judgment error on the ball's trajectory;
-* Dink: Causes the opponent to hit the ball poorly by topspin or side spin;
+* Dink: Use varioud spins to cause the opponent to hit the ball at a discomfortable position;
-* Drive the ball or return the ball to the backcourt: avoid the ball going too long or out of bounds by topspin;
+* Drive or lob: Use topspin to avoid letting the ball go out;
-* Volley in front of the net: Cause the opponent to make mistakes by side spin or back spin.
+* Volley: Use back spin or side spin to cause the opponent to make mistakes;
+* ATP: Use side spin to let the ball land into the court from outside.

 ## How to master Spin

-The spin in a pickleball is hardly produced by rubbing the ball using the racket, but rather by the different positions where the racket hits the ball.
-Therefore, when using the spin to control the trajectory of the ball, it is important to focus on hitting the ball mainly, and cooperate with the friction.
+The spin of a pickleball is hardly produced by only rubbing it using the racket, but rather by hitting the different positions of the ball and pushing the ball around.
+Therefore, when using the spin to control the trajectory of the ball, it is important to focus on hitting the ball mainly, and cooperate with a following push.

 There are several ways to practice spin, and you need to feel the different spins caused by hitting different positions of the ball:

-* Swing the ball to create Spin: let the ball bounce on the racket, and experience different Spins when cutting the ball in different directions;
+* Bounce the ball to create Spin: let the ball bounce on the racket, and make different spins when cutting the ball in different directions;
-* Serving to create Spin: hit different positions of the ball, send the ball with different Spins, and observe the trajectory after it hits the ground;
+* Serve to create Spin: hit different positions of the ball, send the ball with different spins, and observe the trajectory after it bounces from the ground;
-* Return the ball to create Spin: hit the ball at different positions, return the ball with different Spins, and observe its flight path.
+* Return to create Spin: hit the coming ball at different positions, return the ball with different spins, and observe its flight trajectory.